 - Should your organization use Microsoft Azure or Google Cloud?

 What is Google Cloud?

-Google bills their Google Cloud migration services as a streamlined but flexible way to move data and apps to the cloud.
-Their variety of migration and modernization options include automated services, fully-managed databases, and options for Oracle workloads and Microsoft SQL Server deployments.
-Their Cloud Foundation Toolkit is built to guide organizations through the process of migrating applications.
-Microsoft and Google also have partnerships in this area, including Google’s tools for modernizing Windows and Microsoft workloads.
+Google bills its Google Cloud migration services as a streamlined but flexible way to move data and apps to the cloud.
+The variety of migration and modernization options include automated services, fully managed databases and options for Oracle workloads and Microsoft SQL Server deployments.
+The Cloud Foundation Toolkit (CTF) is built to guide organizations through the process of migrating applications.
+CFT provides best-practice templates to quickly get started in Google Cloud.

 What is Microsoft Azure?